 on receipt of the information, the commissioner should review the application using the toolkit and decide whether or not to agree the request

 8.10.14 The commissioner should first consider whether the proposed new contractor is eligible to enter into the contract.
-If it is not eligible, the commissioner must refuse the request (see annex 4 ).
+If it is not eligible, the commissioner must refuse the request (see annex 48: letter of refusal of request to incorporate).

 8.10.15 Where the proposed contractor is eligible, the commissioner should undertake further essential checks (including that they are satisfying their own statutory duties) and undertake a risk-based assessment when assessing any request.